MOHAMEDZAYEDSCU/OBSIDIAN/CATReloaded/LV1/Git&Github.md

 >	- unstage and remove files from stage area
 >---
 >- `git status`
->	- to know the status of your files.
+>	- to know the status of your files, the changes happened in your repo area.
 >	- very important
 >	- `-s` for showing U or M for untracked and Modified.
 >---